Shourya-Srivastava2000/handwrittend-digit-recognizer/handwritten/readme.txt

-I have tried to build a special type of deep neural network, i.e. the Convolutional Neural Networks which is able to read the image of a digit and guess, given a certain confidence level, what digit is in the photo.
+I have tried to build a CNN deep network model which is able to read the image of a digit and guess, given a certain confidence level, what digit is in the photo.
 I have also built a GUI which allows for an individual to draw a digit and